facelessuser/RegReplace/docs/src/markdown/usage.md

 # Test 3: 20140101
 ```

-RegReplace comes with a very simple example you can test with found at `/Packages/RegReplace/rr_modules/example.py`.
-Since package control zips packages, it is hard to view directly without a plugin, so it is posted below as well.
-Import with `#!js "plugin": "RegReplace.rr_modules.example"`.
+RegReplace ships with a simple example you can test with (`/Packages/RegReplace/rr_modules/example.py`).
+Because package control zips packages, it's hard to view its source directly, without using a plugin; therefore, I've pasted it below as well.
+Import it with `#!js "plugin": "RegReplace.rr_modules.example"`.

 ```py3
 """A simple example plugin."""